yoda-vid/texttrix/README.md

 texttrix/build.sh --plug
 ```

-The resulting plugin JAR will be placed in `texttrix\plugins\ttx_your_plugin.jar`, which will be loaded automatically by Text Trix at runtime.
+The resulting plugin JAR will be placed in `texttrix/plugins/ttx_your_plugin.jar`, which will be loaded automatically by Text Trix at runtime.

 ### Writing a plugin